sunlab-osu/TURL/README.md

 [0, 12, ...] # labels, this is the index of the gold entity in the candidate entities [[0, 1, ...], [11, 12, 13, ...], ...] # candidates for each cell
 ```

+This will rerank the candidates with TURL.
+For candidate generation and full evaluation please check the notebook in `baselines/entity_linking`.

 ### Column Type Annotation
 We divide the information available in the table for column type annotation as: entity mention, table metadata and entity embedding.
 We experiment under 6 settings: **0: all information**, **1: only entity related**, **2: only table metadata**, **3: no entity embedding**, **4: only entity mention**, **5: only entity embedding**.